arnav0201/arnav0201/README.md

 My name is Arnav Mohan.
 I am currently a Junior at the University of Massachusetts Amherst pursuing a degree in Computer Science.
 <br>
 ### \\\\\\\ TECH STACK /////
-JavaScript, Java, CSS, C++, Python, HTML, SQL, Code testing, NodeJS, Web Development
+JavaScript, Java, CSS, C++, Python, HTML, SQL, Code testing, Python

 ### Connect with me:
 LinkedIn: